boly38/action-umami-report/README.md

 # action-umami-report

-This [action](./action.yml) prints daily umami report into a given file, and produce action outputs/env.
+This [action](./action.yml) prints daily umami report into a given file, and produce action outputs.

 ## Inputs